SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/dialog-for-followups.md

 ### Priority

 Specify here the priority of the follow-up.
-Click the arrow to display a list with the default options of high, medium and low priority.
-These are defined in SuperOffice Settings and maintenance.
+Click the arrow to display a list with the default options of high, medium and low priority. [!include[SM](../../../learn/includes/are-defined-sm.md)]

 ### Alarm